pauloluniyi/VGEA/README.md

 # Conda

-Create a `conda` and install the dependencies
+Create a `conda` environment and install the dependencies

 ```
 conda create -n vgea